tutanck/Regina/README.md

 # Regina : Real-time database using MongoDB and Socket.IO

-* Regina allows you to run MongoDB
+* Regina allows to run MongoDB
 `'insert'`, `'find'`, `'update'`, `'delete'`, `'count'`, and `'aggregate'` methods directly from the client side (such as firebase).

 * Regina can track `tags` based events and send back messages containing the `result` of the requests and their `context` to client's sockets subscribed to these tags.